dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>minga</b></td>
 <td>noun</td>
 <td>A form of work party common in rural Peruvian Amazonia, where a host invites friends and neighbors over for food and drink, and in return the guests help the host with a labor-intensive task, typically of an agricultural nature, such as clearing or planting a new garden.
-It is common for <i>masato</i> to be abundant at <i>mingas</i>, with the result that the hard work of the <i>minga</i> is carried out in a cheerful and friendly atmosphere.</td>
+It is common for <i>masato</i> (see above) to be abundant at <i>mingas</i>, with the result that the hard work of the <i>minga</i> is carried out in a cheerful and friendly atmosphere.</td>
 </tr>

 <tr>